 It’s easy to get stuck in the same ol’ routine.
 Here are some new things to try that will freshen things up.

-- Give a new local restaurant a try.
-See the best new restaurants of 2016 and what’s opening in 2017.
+- Give a new restaurant a try.
+See a list of the most recent openings in Nashville.

 - Get adventurous and become a Team Green Adventures member.
 Explore the outdoors and do fun activities like rock climbing, hiking, and backpacking with other Nashvillians.